HAK3R4LIFE/AC/README.md

  Capture the Flag, Hunt the Flag, Keep the Flag, Pistol Frenzy, Last Swiss Standing & One-Shot One-Kill (plus team versions of these modes).
  * Comes pre-packaged with several dozen different maps!
+ * Several weapon classes for unique gameplay or hardcore strategy!

 ## More info: